sumorocker/jquery-addressbook/README.md

 7. Checkout [embeddedjs.com](http://www.embeddedjs.com/) for additional instructions and tutorials

 ## BackboneJS: library for creating front-end, single-page application
-In class, we have talked about the MVC architectural pattern.
+In class, we talked about the MVC architectural pattern.
 It turns out that there are lots of JavaScript frameworks that implement this architecture, in part or in full.

 BackboneJS is one of these frameworks.
 It gives us access to a Model class, a Collection